The Mysterious Island: Synopsis

 The island is revealed to be Captain Nemo's hideout, and home port of the Nautilus.
-Having escaped the Maelstrom at the end of Twenty Thousand Leagues Under the Sea, the Nautilus sailed the oceans of the world until all its crew except Nemo had died.
+Having escaped the maelstrom at the end of Twenty Thousand Leagues Under the Seas, the Nautilus had sailed the oceans of the world until all its crew except Nemo died.
 Now an old man, Nemo returned the Nautilus to its secret port within Lincoln Island.
-Nemo had been the mysterious benefactor of the settlers, providing them with the box of equipment, sending the message revealing Ayrton, planting the torpedo that destroyed the pirate ship, and killing the pirates with an "electric gun".
-On his death bed, Captain Nemo reveals his true identity as the lost Indian Prince Dakkar, son of a raja of the then-independent territory of Bundelkund and a nephew of the Indian hero Tippu-Sahib.
-After taking part in the failed Indian Rebellion of 1857, Prince Dakkar escaped to a desert island with twenty of his compatriots and commenced the building of the Nautilus and adopted the new name of "Captain Nemo".
+Nemo had been the mysterious benefactor of the settlers, planting the torpedo that destroyed the pirate ship and killing the pirates with an "electric gun".
+On his death bed, Captain Nemo reveals his true identity as the lost Indian prince Dakkar, son of a raja of the then-independent territory of Bundelkund and a nephew of the Indian hero Tippu-Sahib.
+After taking part in the failed Indian Rebellion of 1857, Prince Dakkar escaped to a desert island with twenty of his compatriots and commenced the building of the Nautilus, adopting the name Captain Nemo.
 Before he dies, Nemo gives them a box of diamonds and pearls as a keepsake.
 Nemo's final words are "God and my country!" ("Independence!", in Verne's original manuscript).
 The Nautilus is scuttled and serves as Captain Nemo's tomb.

 Afterward, the island's central volcano erupts, destroying the island.
 Jup the orangutan falls into a crack in the ground and dies.
 The colonists, forewarned of the eruption by Nemo, find shelter on the last remaining piece of the island above sea level.
-They are rescued by the ship Duncan, which had come to rescue Ayrton, but was redirected by a message Nemo had previously left on Tabor Island.
-After they return to the United States they form a new colony in Iowa, financed with Nemo's gifts.
+They are rescued by the ship Duncan, which had come to rescue Ayrton but was redirected by a message Nemo had left on Tabor Island.
+After they return to the United States, they form a new colony in Iowa, financed by Nemo's gifts, and Ayrton shows Lord Glenarvan and his son that his character has changed.